 - douches wash away healthy secretions and normal bacteria and dry the surface of the vagina

 - topical anti-microbial agents

 - uncontrolled diabetes mellitus, which raises blood sugar levels making a good environment for yeast to grow

-Candida can be transmitted between people by sexual contact
+Candida may be transmitted between people by sexual contact.

 Men also get yeast infections caused by:

 - condoms with nonoxynol-9 added to the lubricant which may contribute to anal yeast infection